 How to apply

-In a single email, please attach the following forms as either a word document or a pdf file and email to firstname.lastname@example.org:
+In a single email, please attach the following forms as either a Microsoft Word document or a PDF file and email to firstname.lastname@example.org:

 - Statement of purpose – a brief statement expressing what you hope to gain from this experience, your interest in the field of mental health, how you believe the internship will benefit you in the future and your post-baccalaureate goals

-In addition, please have a professor send separately a letter of recommendation attached as either a word document or pdf file to email@example.com.
+In addition, please have a professor send separately a letter of recommendation attached as either a Word document or PDF to email@example.com.